krsnvijay/risk/DOC_Refactoring.md

 * Delegate console output to display() in Views, which also works with the GUI to show feedback
 * Refactor GameMap class to a singleton that is observable

-# Refactoring Operations
+## Refactoring Operations
+These are the refactoring operations we performed.

-## Command syntax validation
+### Command syntax validation
 The commands allowed in the game are stored as enums where each type contains the regex pattern, the controller method ref that processes the command and its usage.
 Refactoring is done by extracting methods, validation , usage from ```GameRunner, Runner``` of *build#1*.
 Convenience methods like ```validate, getUsage, runOperation``` are added for ease of use.